Zaidizz96/quotes/README.md

 - `getRandomNumber(int min, int max)`: Generates a random number between the specified range.
 - `getDisplayedQuote()`: Retrieves a random quote from the JSON file and returns it as a formatted string.
+- `getQuotesJson(gson, apiQuote)`:
+ This private method reads the list of quotes from a local JSON file, adds the new API quote to the list, and writes the updated list back to the file.
+- `getQuote(url)`:
+  This method fetches a random quote from the provided URL using the QuotableClient class
+- `getDisplayedQuote(file)`:
+  This method reads a random quote from a local file to be displayed when there's an error connecting to the internet.

 ## Contributing